Cassandra

 The dataset configuration dialog automatically checks that the Cassandra table exists and has a schema compatible with the Data Science Studio schema.

 Additionally, it initializes the dataset schema from the table if the dataset schema is empty.
-It is always possible to override the suggested schema using the Schema editor in the “Schema” tab, within the type compatibility contraints described above.
+It is always possible to override the suggested schema using the Schema editor in the “Schema” tab, within the type compatibility constraints described above.

 Columns are matched by name and not by order between Data Science Studio datasets and Cassandra tables.